QuentinFelix/docs/pages/fundamentals.md

 #### theme

-The optional **theme** parameter must be the exaact name of a themes folder/class.
+The optional **theme** parameter must be the exact name of a themes folder/class.

 Browser example: `index.php?service=draft&pattern=AaronAshirt&theme=Designer`